catgarciaphd/apero-cat-2022/content/lab/about/index.md

 ---

 ### Interested in Joining the Minority Aging & Health Lab?
-If you are interested in becoming a part of the Minority Aging & Health Lab in the Department of Human Development and Family Science at Syracuse University as an undergraduate or graduate student, please fill out the Google interest form.
+If you are interested in becoming a part of the Minority Aging & Health Lab in the Department of Human Development and Family Science at Syracuse University as an undergraduate or graduate student, please fill out the [**Google interest form**](https://forms.gle/6fW1PErMubbuJqez8).
 Dr. García will contact you after reviewing the completed form!

 The lab meets 1-2 times per month, in a venue in keeping with our commitment to safety and public health.